milkcircle/milkcircle.github.io/bits.md

 9. **faster grep**

     Consider the case where you need to search a fixed string in a very large file.
-You can of course simply $$\textrm{grep}$$ this file.
+You can of course simply $$\texttt{grep}$$ this file.
 However, recently I came across a case where I had to loop through a file of search terms and search through a large file for each of these terms.
 I kept running out of time on the cluster and needed to find a faster way to search through a large number of terms.
 The following bit of code can help speed things up significantly by about an order of magnitude.

     ~~~ bash
     # the -m flag allows you to exit after matching some number of times in the file.